-- B. Payoff.
-Unused Extended Illness leave may not be converted to cash payment except upon termination or retirement and after five (5) years of continuous service, qualified employees shall be compensated for fifty percent (50%) of their unused Extended Illness leave at their rate of pay at termination. - C. Abuse of Extended Illness Leave.
-Both parties are committed to work to minimize or eliminate any abuse of extended illness leave. - D. Shared Leave.
-Employees may participate in the Port of Seattle's Shared Leave Program as outlined in HR-5. - E. Paid Parental Leave.
+Unless cashed out upon termination or retirement, unused, accrued Protected Sick Leave will be reinstated upon rehire within twelve (12) months subject to the provisions above.B.Payoff.
+Unused Sick Leave leave may not be converted to cash payment except upon termination or retirement and after five (5) years of continuous service, qualified employees shall be compensated for fifty percent (50%) of their unused Sick Leave leave at their rate of pay at termination.

+C. Abuse of Sick Leave.
+Both parties are committed to work to minimize or eliminate any abuse of sick leave.

+Section 4.
+Shared Leave.
+Employees may participate in the Port of Seattle's Shared Leave Program as outlined in HR-5.

+Section 5.
+Paid Parental Leave.
 The Port agrees to provide Paid Parental Leave to regular, non-probationary employees for the term of this agreement.
 Eligibility, participation and terms of the Paid Parental Leave shall be as provided to non-represented employees as outlined in Port policy HR-5.
 Changes and/or modifications to Paid Parental Leave shall not be a bargainable issue.
 However, the Port agrees to provide advance notice of any changes to Paid Parental Leave to the Union.

-ARTICLE 18: Leave Without Pay
+ARTICLE 17: Leave Without Pay

 Section 1.
 When an employee requests leave without pay (LWOP) in conjunction with any other leave, the requests should be combined so the Manager or designee may assess the consequences of the entire period of time off being requested.
 LWOP may not be approved unless it will occur after all appropriate paid leave accruals are exhausted.
-When the absence is for personal reasons, all vacation or PTO leave must be exhausted.
-If illness is involved, all sick leave or EI and vacation or PTO must be exhausted.
+When the absence is for personal reasons, all PTO leave and sick leave must be exhausted.
+If the employee's request for LWOP is due to a reason that Washington Paid Sick Leave may be used for, the employee must first exhaust PTO leave and non-protected Sick Leave (Bank 2 under Article 16.3), but need not exhaust Protected Sick Leave (Bank 1 under Article 16.3).